adamnemecek/santak/README.md

 Reference characters from CuneiformComposite font, provided by the Unicode consortium.

-Requires TensorFlow 1.0 and Xcode 6.
+Requires TensorFlow 1.2 and Xcode 8.
+Built with [Bender](https://github.com/xmartlabs/Bender)